muziejus/wandering-rocks/markdown/wanderingrocks.md

 # Wandering Rocks

+<p class="lead">“Wandering Rocks” is the most obviously complexly, mechanically
+intertwined episode in James Joyce’s 1992 novel <em>Ulysses</em>.
+It also stands outside of the rest of the novel in its use of spatiotemporality, focus on secondary characters, and lack of an analogue in <em>The Odyssey</em>.</p>

-“Wandering Rocks” is the most obviously complexly, mechanically intertwined episode in James Joyce’s 1992 novel _Ulysses_.
-The novel itself has structural similarities to the *Odyssey*, but in the latter, Odysseus is only told about the danger of sailing through the Wandering Rocks.
+_Ulysses_, after all, has structural similarities to the *Odyssey*, but in the latter, Odysseus is only told about the danger of sailing through the Wandering Rocks.
 He takes his chances, instead, with Scylla and Charybdis.
-As a result, this episode stands a bit outside of the rest of the novel beginning with its unofficial name.
+As a result, the episode provides Joyce a bit os space in which to play outside the frame of the rest of the novel, which is, of course, already a very forgiving frame.

 Ellmann notes that the episode brings the city of Dublin even more fully into the book by focusing upon it rather than upon Bloom or Stephen,” the two main